 Another disturbing thing is the on-line trolls are going all out to glorify Trump.
 But it does allow us to see firsthand how the government “spook” agencies mobilize.
 Commenters on some websites I visit are playing this clever game.
 To repeat, Trump can’t be the real deal, or he wouldn’t have gotten the nomination under any circumstance…

-Word to anyone who likes “alternative news” sources: If that source is backing Trump, you know they are “fake news.”
+Word to anyone who likes “alternative news” sources: If that source is backing Trump, you know it is “fake news.”
 There are hundreds of shills out there.
 If Trump ever does anything good, then, maybe, you can praise him.
 It’s monumentally poor discernment to not recognize that a person can say any old thing, but that doesn’t make him good unless he backs up his words.

 And Trump still hasn’t accomplished much of anything, except for the routine braggadocio — how long do people have to wait?